Can glycolic acid peels treat acne scars?

 That’s what my dear reader Roxann asked me a few days ago.
 I have to admit, this question took me a bit aback.
 I’m a big fan of glycolic acid (it’s the best exfoliant ever!), but I had never thought about it as a treatment for acne scarring.

-That’s because, unlike Roxann, I never had to deal with acne.
-Every now and then, a zit pops its ugly head on my chin, but acne has, so far, passed me by.
+Why?
+Unlike Roxann, I never had to deal with acne.
+Every now and then, a zit pops its ugly head on my chin, but serious acne has, so far, passed me by (thank the skincare gods).
 So, even though I use glycolic acid a lot, I have no first hand experience about how well it works to treat acne scars.

 So, I did some research.
 I scoured scientific journals for studies on glycolic acid and its effects on acne scars.
 Here’s what I found out: